 June: Dogberry, Sorrel, Blueberry Blossoms, Plum Blossoms, Chuckley Pear, Maple Blossoms, Apple Blossoms, Spruce Tips, Buttercups and Lupins.

-July: Purple Clover, White Clover, Comfrey, Strawberry Blossoms, Malva Moschata and Colts Foot.
+July: Purple Clover, White Clover, Comfrey, Strawberry Blossoms, Orange Hawkweed, Malva Moschata and Colts Foot.
 It might look like not much happens in July, but many of the flowers that blossom in June continue to flower into July.
 The same holds for flowers that blossom in other months too.
 I’ve seen more than a few honey flows peak near the end of July.

-August: Asters (or Daisies), Knapweed, Honey Clover (or White Sweet Clover), Fireweed, Sea Holly, Goldenrod and False Spiraea.
-I haven’t listed the flowers in the order in which they bloom because the bloom dates vary significantly due to local environmental factor.
+August: Asters (or Daisies), Cow Vetch, Knapweed, Honey Clover (or White Sweet Clover), Fireweed, Sea Holly, Goldenrod and False Spiraea.
+I haven’t listed the flowers in the order in which they bloom because the bloom dates vary significantly due to local environmental factors.
 Even from year to year the bloom dates can be different by several weeks.
 For instance, the first time I noticed Fireweed blooming was in August, but the following year it showed up in early July and was in bloom almost right into the fall.
 So there’s a lot of variation and a lot of overlap.

 September: Autumn Joy (Sedum), Morning Glory and Japanese Knotweed.